-Fieldwork Questions (AQA GCSE Geography)
+Fieldwork Questions (AQA GCSE Geography): Revision Note

-Aims and Hypothesis
+Aims and hypothesis

 Fieldwork is based around an enquiry into a 'real life' issue

-This is linked to the content in the specification and then related to a place: specific context
+This is linked to the content in the specification and then related to a place-specific context

 All fieldwork begins with the aims and hypothesis